 - Nutritional information is provided for guidance only and is not an exact calculation as ingredients vary.

-- Store parkin cookies within a cookie jar, biscuit tin or food container.
+- Store Parkin cookies within a cookie jar, biscuit tin or food container.

 - If storing within a plastic type food container wrap in a layer of parchment paper and a layer of kitchen foil.